WillBrubaker/awesome-surveys/README.md

 ## Changelog ##

+### v1.2 ###
+1. New feature: Editing of questions/answers now available during the survey build process
+2. New feature: Clone a survey
+3. New feature: If a survey has no responses, it can be loaded into the survey builder and edited - questions can be added, answers can be added to questions
+4. frontend js/css now gets a version string appended
+5. frontend form is now rendered with the submit button disabled, it is then enabled by the included javascript.
+This is an attempt to alleviate the 404 errors that some users are experiencing - probably due to the javascript not loading for any number of reasons.
+6. There was no good reason to require survey names to be unique, will now allow duplicate names.

 ### v1.1.2 ###
 1. New feature: conditionally edit survey authentication method
 2. New feature: edit the thank you method